Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 initialized with the value 0.
 There is also a pointer, initially pointing to the first cell, that is used to interact with the memory.

-The instructions are the following:
+The instructions are as follows:
 - `>`: move the pointer to the right.
 - `<`: move the pointer to the left.
 - `+`: increase the value at the pointer by 1.
 - `-`: decrease the value at the pointer by 1.
-- `.`: Output the value at the pointer to stdout.
+- `.`: output the value at the pointer to stdout.
-- `,`: Set the value at the pointer to the value read from stdin.
+- `,`: set the value at the pointer to the value read from stdin.
 - `[`: jump forward to the matching `]` if the value at the pointer is 0.
 - `]`: jump backward to the matching `[` if the value at the pointer is not 0.
-- Any other symbol is treated as comment, and is ignored.
+- Any other symbol is treated as comment and is ignored.

 For example, to print the numbers from 1 to 5, you can do:
 ```brainfuck